davidm/lua-inspect/README.txt

   core/SciTE/HTML: identifies local variables that mask other locals (same name):
          e.g. local x=1; local x=2 (strikethrough)
   HTML: highlight keywords in selected block
+  SciTE: the incremental compilation feature is now on by default.

 20100803
   core:Evaluate special comments (prefixed by '!') to inject semantic information into analysis